The 2026 Young Wild Photographer Competition is now open for entries

-Are you aged between 5 and 16 with a camera or a smartphone?
-Do you love getting out into nature and watching wildlife?
-Why not enter our Young Wild Photographer competition?
 There are some great prizes on offer, and you’ll get the chance to have your pictures shown on our website and our social media channels.

-Sponsored by leading UK optical equipment supplier Opticron, the competition is open to children and young people from 5-16 years, and prizes will be awarded in each of 3 categories – Young (5-8), Junior (9-12) and Senior (13-16).
+Sponsored by leading UK optical equipment supplier Opticron, the competition is open to children and young people from 5-16 years, and prizes will be awarded in each of 3 categories – Young (5-8 years), Junior (9-12 years) and Senior (13-16 years).

-The Theme: Capture the Moment
+The Theme: Colour of the Wild

 Entering the Young Wild Photographer Competition

-Any young person between the ages of 5 and 16 on 1 May 2025 and resident in the UK can enter the competition.
+Any young person between the ages of 5 and 16 on 1 May 2026 and resident in the UK can enter the competition.
 By entering the competition, you agree that Hen Harrier Action can publish your image on the website, in newsletters and on social media.
 We will always give you proper credits and you will otherwise retain ownership and copyright.

 You can only enter a single image, and initially this should be no more than 800 pixels wide, and saved as a JPEG of no more than 5MB.
 Full size images will be requested from the short-listed entrants.
-Your shots must have been taken this year (2025).
+Your shots must have been taken this year (2026).
 Images from previous years will not be accepted.

 Images can be submitted from cameras or smartphones, and the technology used and the age of the entrant will be taken into consideration in the judging.
 The judge this year will be award-winning wildlife photographer Richard Birchett.

-The competition is open for entries from Saturday 10th May 2025 and the final date for submissions is midnight on Sunday 6th July 2025.
-Judging will take place over 4 weeks and the winners will be announced on Saturday 9th August.
+The competition is open for entries from Saturday 9th May 2026 and the final date for submissions is midnight on Sunday 26th July 2026.
+Judging will take place over 4 weeks and the winners will be announced on Saturday 8th August.

 Age Categories

-New for this year, the competition will be open to children and young people from 5-16 years, and prizes will be awarded in each of 3 categories – Young (5-8), Junior (9-12) and Senior (13-16).
+The competition will be open to young people from 5-16 years, with prizes awarded in each of 3 categories – Young (5-8 years), Junior (9-12 years) and Senior (13-16 years).

 About your judge: Award-winning wildlife photographer Richard Birchett